Sphinx Themes#

 [options]

-In template, option value is in theme_{<option>}
+In a template, option value is in theme_<option>

 variables.
-E.g. to get show_gitlab_edit
+E.g., to get motto

-value, use theme_show_prev_next
+value, use theme_motto

 variable: